 Now you’re prepared to go for it after you understand what needs to be placed on your business cards and how to get them printed quickly.
 Simply collect the details you want to put on it, choose the design from the web sites listed above (or ask your designer to create a beautiful design that fits your brand style), figure out how many you might need and do it!

 There is one more thing you should consider to be sure your cards won’t land in the thrash – who should you provide with them?
-I have written a short guide explaining how to define your target audience and know who in the matter of fact are your clients.
+I have written a short guide explaining how to define your target audience and know who in the matter of fact is your clients.
 You can read it here.